 College of Social and Behavioral Sciences

-Obtained B.A. in Psychology at the University of Puerto Rico, and Ph.D. in Counseling Psychology at the University at Buffalo.
-Dissertation was on language brokering (i.e. when immigrant children translate for their parents).
-After obtaining doctoral degree worked as a staff psychologist at St. Edward's University (Austin, TX).
-There, also worked with the College Assistance Migrant Program, offering a variety of services to support the psychological and academic wellbeing of college students from migrant and seasonal farm-work backgrounds.
-Moved to Dallas where accepted a full-time faculty position at Argosy University.
-Currently live in Mar del Plata, Argentina where he teaches at various universities.
-Have been a contributing faculty for Walden University since 2007.
-Has taught a variety of courses including Intergroup Relations, Group Process and Dynamics, Theories of Counseling and Psychotherapy, and Psychology and Social Change.
+Dr. Diaz-Lazaro obtained B.A. in Psychology at the University of Puerto Rico, and Ph.D. in Counseling Psychology at the University at Buffalo.
+Dr. Diaz-Lazaro's dissertation was on language brokering (i.e. when immigrant children translate for their parents).
+After obtaining a doctoral degree, Dr. Diaz-Lazaro worked as a staff psychologist at St. Edward's University (Austin, TX).
+There, Dr. Diaz-Lazaro also worked with the College Assistance Migrant Program, offering a variety of services to support the psychological and academic wellbeing of college students from migrant and seasonal farm-work backgrounds.
+Dr. Diaz-Lazaro then moved to Dallas and accepted a full-time faculty position at Argosy University.
+Currently Dr, Diaz-Lazaro lives in Mar del Plata, Argentina where he teaches at various universities.
+Have been a contributing faculty for Walden University since 2007, he has taught a variety of courses including Intergroup Relations, Group Process and Dynamics, Theories of Counseling and Psychotherapy, and Psychology and Social Change.